ZhangHanbo/Visual-Manipulation-Relationship-Network-Pytorch/README.md

 6. Ren, Shaoqing, et al. "Faster r-cnn: Towards real-time object detection with region proposal networks."
 Advances in neural information processing systems.
 2015.
 7. Liu, Wei, et al. "Ssd: Single shot multibox detector."
 European conference on computer vision.
 Springer, Cham, 2016.
 8. Lin, Tsung-Yi, et al. "Focal loss for dense object detection."
 Proceedings of the IEEE international conference on computer vision.
 2017.

+## Problem Shooting

+1. When setting batch_size of Faster RCNN to 1 and augmentation to True, we want to use SSD-like augmentation to generate more training data.
+However, it will cause NaN error.